David-OConnor/pyflow/README.md

 easy-to-use CLI app with a minimalist API.
 Never worry about having the right version of Python or dependencies.

+Example use, including setting up a project and switching Py versions:
 ![Demonstration](https://raw.githubusercontent.com/david-oconnor/pyflow/master/demo.gif)

+If your project's already configured, the only command you need is `pyflow`, or `pyflow myscript.py`; setting up Python and its dependencies are automatic.

 **Goals**: Make using and publishing Python projects as simple as possible.
 Actively managing Python environments shouldn't be required to use dependencies safely.
 We're attempting